osvobo/iCAT/README.md

 <a id="processing"></a>
 ![alt text](support/media/processing.jpg) <br><br>
 6. Select the port using **Port selection button** to which the iCAT is connected.
 After successful connection, the message will appear in the console: *"iCAT is ready!"*. <br>
+7. Test the functionality of the main components: the LED, heating, motors, and camera.
+Adjust the camera focus using the [Focus adjustment ring](#iCAT-21a).<br><br>

 ### Part 5: General usage